charleslxh/tech-notes/IOS/notification-guide/new-provider-API.md

 4. Binary

-    HTTP2 transmit header and data with binary, so it very efficent.
+    HTTP2 transmit header and data with binary stream, so it very efficient.

 5. Payload Size